 - 1. Identify your home school.
-Use our online school boundary locator available on the district's website. - 2.
-Pick up an enrollment packet, also known as a New Student Welcome Packet, from your home school or download a copy from the home school web page or district's website. - 3.
+Use our online school boundary locator available on the District's website. - Pick up an enrollment packet, also known as a New Student Welcome Packet, from your home school, download a copy from the home school web page or District webpage, or enroll online through ParentVUE. - 3.
 Review the enrollment process checklist and complete the enrollment section. - 4.
 Submit completed enrollment section and documents to your home school. - 5.
-To meet your child's needs and ensure their appropriate placement, complete the Supplemental Student Information Form in the New Student Welcome Packet available at your home school or download a copy from the home school web page or district's website.
+To meet your child's needs and ensure their appropriate placement, complete the Supplemental Student Information Form in the New Student Welcome Packet available at your home school or download a copy from the home school web page or District's website.